seitzquest/RavenWhisperer/README.md

 # Raven Whisperer

-Listens to your voice and queries a language model for answers if a question is detected
+Listens to your voice and queries a language model for answers when a question is detected
 - Combines whisper live transcription with RWKV (or any other language model of your choice)

 To install dependencies simply run